 agencies and institutions, and the issues and challenges facing

 Total Program Credits: 53

-This course introduces students to the private
+This course is designed to acquaint the

 This course explains the importance and legal

 significance of evidence.
 It demonstrates how the investigative

 process works, from crime scene preservation to case preparation

 and courtroom presentation.
 It also examines various techniques